raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_7.md

 title: How can I install my app on a phone or tablet?
 ---

-+ You can build a real app that can be installed on your Android device using one of the options from the **Build** menu.
-You can either download the app installer directly, or get a QR code that you can scan to download the app onto your device.
++ To build a working app that you can install on your Android device, use one of the options from the **Build** menu: you can either download the app installer directly, or get a QR code that you can scan to download the app to your device.

 ![The Build menu](images/build.png)